 Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

-In this article, we answer that question along with providing more information such as serving size, nutritional information, and much more.
+In this article, we answer that question by providing more information such as serving size, nutritional information, and much more.

 Furthermore, we cover what types of grapes are okay for your guinea pig and other types of food that should be included in their diet.